Interview with Music composer James Warren Morris

 2. What made you want to go into music?

 Music has always been such a big part of my life.
 I started teaching private saxophone when I was young, and always loved gigging and jamming with my friends.
 The biggest influences, I would say, would be my instructors.
 They pushed me to be the best player I could be and really challenged my way of thinking about music.
 This constant pursuit to breakdown new barriers, to incorporate innovative ideas, while simultaneously integrating the language of the great musicians and composers from the history of music is something that has always intrigued me, and has ultimately pushed my love of music.

 3. Do you have a favourite instrument and why?

 I would say, that no one instrument would be my favourite.
 Each instrument has its own unique timbre which lends itself to expressing unique ideas and emotions through its specific voice.
 Interesting orchestration comes from how one combines those individual voices, blending into new textures.
 This, I would say, is a big part of my compositional process.
 My orchestration and composition process is very closely linked, and as such, searching for interesting textures plays a big part in my compositions.
 Textures can elicit a variety of emotional responses, but my goal is to always use these textures to accent the intended emotional response of the picture.

 4. What is your dream job in the industry?

 It sounds cheesy, but every project I work on I see as a blessing.
 I always view the project as a blank slate, working closely with the production team and director to further the project’s goals.
 I always see each project as a new challenge and love working on every production.

-5. James Warren Morris, where can we hear samples of your music?
+5. Where can we hear samples of your music?